 Performance evaluation

 Tracking important recruitment metrics offers a comprehensive view of the hiring process, allowing an interviewer to evaluate its performance.
 It unveils what’s working well and where improvements are necessary, ensuring the recruitment process operates at its highest potential.
+For instance, if you notice it’s taking too long to fill positions, you can tweak the process to speed it up.
+According to the Society for Human Resource Management (SHRM), the average time to fill a position is 42 days.
+If yours takes longer, it might be time to evaluate the bottlenecks.

 Informed decision making

 By gathering data on time, cost, and the quality of each hire, employers gain the necessary insights to make well-informed decisions about their recruitment strategies.
 This data empowers them to allocate resources effectively, ensuring the best possible return on their recruitment investments.
+When you track metrics like cost per hire or time to fill, you get the data needed to make smart decisions.
+For example, if your data shows that job boards bring in the most qualified candidates, you can focus your budget there instead of on social media ads.

 Optimizing investments